jeffdapaz/VisualChatGPTStudio/README.md

 - If you find any bugs or unexpected behavior, please leave a comment so I can provide a fix.

 ## Release Notes

+### 2.1.0

+- Added the "Cancel" commands to stop receiving/waiting the requests.

 ### 2.0.0